Home Podcasts Books for Men

 Books for Men

-In short episodes, every Monday, host and author Douglas Vigliotti spotlights a different book that men (and women) would enjoy, sharing everything from crime fiction and literary classics to contemporary fiction and memoirs, and providing key insights into authors, themes, lessons, and the big questions from each book.
-He also touches on craft-related topics like writing, storytelling, and artistry.
+Host and author Douglas Vigliotti presents a weekly podcast that highlights a different book each Monday, covering genres from crime fiction and literary classics to contemporary fiction and memoirs.
+He shares key insights into authors, themes, lessons, and the big questions from each book, and also discusses craft-related topics like writing, storytelling, and artistry.

 Episodes